The 13th ESIL Conference 2017

 12. The Defence of General Interests in Cyberspace

 Attendee Feedback from Ruth Jackson: My team from Regulate Google Now! attended this event with an eye toward expanding our constituency for major changes in the laws governing privacy and ethical responses to complaints from victims.
-While the EU has laws requiring Google to remove problem searches upon request, these laws are not universal - the US has no such laws.
+While the EU has laws requiring Google to remove problem search results upon request, these laws are not universal - the US has no such laws.
 Our goal is establish the need for these laws everywhere.
 Currently, there are search removal firms that can remove harmful search results for a fee.
 But this only creates an unequal world in which those with resources can be treated differently than those without.
 No one should have to pay a search removal service to protect private information from disclosure.
 We have had an excellent reception to our efforts and although the fight for regulation is still in its infancy, the need is clear and the forces for change are gathering.

 ESIL Annual Conference: International Law, Global Public Goods, Global Commons and Fundamental Values